OctopusDeploy/docs/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 ## Defining your retention policy for your Tentacles {#RetentionpolicyTentaclecleanupandtroubleshooting-DefiningyourretentionpolicyforyourTentacles}

-Defining retetion policies is done within Lifecycles.
+Defining retention policies is done within Lifecycles.
 Each phase can have a different setting.
 So if you want to keep more files on production machines you can.

 ![](/docs/images/3048641/3278386.png "width=500")